Valuees/DoForWhatProject-YouTubeDownloader/README.md

 2. move the .exe file to that Folder you just Create
 3. create program shortcut for easy use
 4. run program
-   -The first run may take a few minutes and there may be a warning from windown protection that it may be a Trojan. dont worry you can check the sauce code and build by yourself
+   - The first run may take a few minutes and there may be a warning from windown protection that it may be a Trojan.
+   - dont worry you can check the sauce code and build by yourself

 ## build by yourself
    1. Install [**TDM GCC**](https://jmeubank.github.io/tdm-gcc/)